We are still in the midst of difficulty. Double dip recession?

 The kind of fear that roots you in your spot and if you move, you move slowly with apprehension and uncertainty.

 It is the kind of fear that takes over your confidence, your clear sense of thinking and determination.
 It is as if someone else is driving your ship and you have no idea where you are going.
+Seth Godin refers to this kind of fear as "the lizard brain."

 Most of us would agree that fear is a terrible thing, but we often only acknowledge it with the things that threaten our physical lives; such as fear of flying, fear of speed, fear of heights, etc. And yet, its ever-presence in our everyday lives is often masked as something else; such as hesitation, prudence, lack of confidence, or uncertainty.
 However, the underlying emotion behind each of these is fear.

 Ironically, fear is not about self-preservation but rather self-destruction.
 Its impact is often detrimental to our personal and professional growth.
-So, it should come as little surprise that people who achieve success in life know how to overcome fear's grasp in order to capture opportunity.
+So, it should come of little surprise that people who achieve success in life know how to overcome fear's grasp in order to capture opportunity.

 Warren Buffet says it best: "be greedy only when others are fearful."